acrist01/poke-api/README.md

     - I tried getting in touch with them for some clarification on their api, but with no success so far.
 For production, I would need to have an answer from them.

 2. Pokemon service
-    - The get description method replaces `\n` and `\f` characters with empty spaces, but because sometimes the `https://pokeapi.co/api/v2/pokemon-species/` endpoint returns there characters inside the words, there are cases where words are split.
+    - The get description method replaces `\n` and `\f` characters with empty spaces, but because sometimes the `https://pokeapi.co/api/v2/pokemon-species/` endpoint returns these characters inside the words, there are cases where words are split.
 It was a conscious decision, otherwise we would have had many words with no spaces between them.